EmanueleGames/ConnectFour/README.md

 > inheritance, polymorphism, operator overloading.
 > Game has 1 Player mode (player vs AI) and 2 player mode (Player vs Player).
 > AI is tweaked to give player a bit of a challenge.
-> VSync dibabled, FPS are capped manually in the game loop
+> VSync dibabled, FPS are capped manually in the game loop.
 > Multiple source files.
 1024x768 pixels resolution.

 ## How AI works